RatioPBC/euclid/README.md

 # Euclid — Tools for Geometers

-_Euclid_ is a grab-bag of code that we use and reuse in Elixir projects.
+_Euclid_ is a collection of helper utility modules and functions.
 The code is free for all to use and reuse, as a whole or piecemeal.
 Specifically, if you only want a function or two, consider copying the code to your own codebase rather than introducing Euclid as a dependency.
 You don't need to mention the source either.